American Life in Poetry: Column 507

 your permanent record.

 We do not accept unsolicited submissions.
 American Life in Poetry is made possible by The Poetry Foundation (www.poetryfoundation.org), publisher of Poetry magazine.
 It is also supported by the Department of English at the University of Nebraska-Lincoln.
-Poem copyright ©2013 by Margaret Hasse, from her most recent book of poems, Earth’s Appetite, Nodin Press, 2013.
+Poem copyright ©2013 by Margaret Hasse, from her fourth book of poems, Earth’s Appetite, Nodin Press, 2013.
 Poem reprinted by permission of Margaret Hasse and the publisher.
 Introduction copyright © 2017 by The Poetry Foundation.
 The introduction's author, Ted Kooser, served as United States Poet Laureate Consultant in Poetry to the Library of Congress from 2004-2006.